This post is about how to build a growth-focused SaaS SEO strategy.

 Many SaaS buyer journeys begin here.
 Maybe your customer is looking to improve their customer service, or they need a way to get their clients to pay invoices faster.

 The same place everyone does.
 The same place I turned before discovering Figma.

-As a SaaS marketer, this is an opportunity for you to attract a potential buyer at the very beginning of their journey.
+As a SaaS marketer, this is an opportunity to attract a buyer at the very start of their journey.

-From an SEO standpoint, you can usually accomplish this by creating targeted content for the specific queries that your buyer is searching.
+From an SEO standpoint, you can usually accomplish this by creating targeted content for the specific queries that your buyer is searching, such as:

 - “How to increase my sales win rate”

 - “Grow my business”

 In most cases, these become blog posts that act as a simple educational tool for your audience.

 These blogs explain how the user can solve their problem or meet their need.
 Next, they should introduce a solution to that problem.

 If you’re marketing a SaaS product, the solution should (obviously!) be a piece of software (like yours!) that has a feature that meets their needs.